dodobirb/10-Unsupervised-Learning---Data-thru-SKLearn-K-Means/README.md

 ## Technologies

-This program was written in Python 3.9.4 using Windows OS.
+This program was written in Python 3.9.4 using a Windows 10 OS.
 It is a Jupyter notebook, but was developed in VSCode.

 Imports required: